Why do rugby players scrum and maul at such different body heights?

 Compare the height of this maul with the body height of the same players in a scrum situation.
 It can be confidently anticipated that body height would be at least 300mm lower in a scrum than in a maul.

 If the first defending player were to bind around the thighs of his opponent rather than the waist, he would create a platform for his teammates to bind at something close to scrummaging height.
 Each of the players is then likely to have optimal hip and knee joint angles for generating forward momentum.
 It might even be advantageous for players to adopt the second row's technique of binding between the thighs of the player in front, whether teammate or foe.
 The one essential requirement is that players packing low secure a very firm grip to avoid being penalised for going to the ground.

-While front row players in the scrum are prohibited from "lifting or forcing an opponent up", there is no corresponding restriction in relation to mauls.
+While front row players in the scrum are prohibited from "lifting or forcing an opponent up", there is no corresponding restriction with mauls.
 Although lifting is treated as "dangerous play" in the scrum, it does not have the same connotation in the maul where players are bound in an unstructured way and not confined or compressed as in the scrum.
 With his shoulder under his opponent's buttocks, a player is ideally placed to drive up, forcing the opponent to give ground.

 While mauls are often formed in an unstructured way, many of them emerge from static engagements such as the lineout or where the ball is being contested after a tackle.
-In such a situation a well-drilled team would have the opportunity to rapidly adopt a pseudo-scrum formation and drive forward.
-Not only are they likely to gain an advantage in that particular maul, but the practice of adopting biomechanically superior body positions will undoubtedly be energy-conserving over the course of a game.
+In such a situation, a well-drilled team would have the opportunity to adopt a pseudo-scrum formation and drive forward rapidly.
+Not only are they likely to gain an advantage in that particular maul, but the practice of adopting biomechanically superior body positions will undoubtedly be energy-conserving over throughout a game.

 This article first appeared in: